DanialArab/Multimodal-RAG-Application/README.md

 - Data handling: **<a href="https://unstructured.io/">Unstructured</a>** is used for all kind of data extraction and parsing
 - Embedding: The Contrastive Language-Image Pretraining (CLIP) model is used to generate embeddings.
 It jointly embeds images and text into the same vector space, enabling comparison between the two.
 - Vector Search: FAISS is used for similarity search and building a searchable index of embeddings to perform fast and scalable similarity queries.
-- LLM Deployment: Ollama is used for lightweight and efficient hosting and deployment of large language models (LLMs).
+- LLM Deployment: Ollama is used for lightweight and efficient hosting and deployment of LLMs.

 <a name="3"></a>
 ## Repository structure